celery/celery/docs/userguide/tasks.rst

 won't run long enough to block the worker from processing other waiting tasks.

 However, executing a task does have overhead.
-A message needs to be sent, data may not be local, etc. So if the tasks are too fine-grained the additional overhead may not be worth it in the end.
+A message needs to be sent, data may not be local, etc. So if the tasks are too fine-grained the overhead added probably removes any benefit.

 .. seealso::